 Jake Pappenheim (aka Kurt von Poppenheim) 1914-2003

-After 7 years of wrestling as an amateur, under his given name Jake Pappenheim, Jake entered the arena of professional wrestling on January 3, 1944.
-He soon became well known throughout the Pacific Northwest and subsequently established a name for himself in the annals of professional wrestling, as Kurt von Poppenheim.
-His enduring talent, stamina, and excellent physical condition enabled him to sustain an outstanding 19 year, 4 month professional career, from which he retired on May 10, 1963.
-During those 19 plus years, he competed in 1,122 matches—fewer than 2% of professional wrestlers have competed in more than 1,000 matches—in various venues throughout the U.S., including New York City’s world famous Madison Square Garden.
+After 7 years of wrestling as an amateur, under his name, Jake Pappenheim, Jake entered the professional wrestling arena on January 3, 1944.
+He soon became well known throughout the Pacific Northwest and subsequently established a name for himself in the annals of professional wrestling as Kurt von Poppenheim.
+His enduring talent, stamina, and excellent physical condition enabled him to sustain an outstanding 19-year, 4-month professional career, from which he retired on May 10, 1963.
+During those 19-plus years, he competed in 1,122 matches—fewer than 2% of professional wrestlers have competed in more than 1,000 matches—in various venues throughout the U.S., including New York City’s world-famous Madison Square Garden.

 In the course of his incredible career, having been named Pacific Northwest Wrestler of the Year—five times—Kurt’s remarkable talent and skill, including his match-winning hold, The Iron Crossbow, earned him 19 Championship Titles.